An explanation of Mondrian's oeuvre by Michael Sciam

 Body and mind

-This holds both for the subject’s relationship with the object (the external world) and for the subject’s relationship with itself: finding equilibrium between the contradictory drives within oneself, e.g. between the uncontrollable urges of the instinctual life, i.e., Nature (the horizontal) and the action of controlling and guiding the instincts performed by the mind or spirit (the vertical).
+This holds both for the subject’s relationship with the object (the external world) and for the subject’s relationship with itself: finding equilibrium between the contradictory drives within oneself, e.g. between the uncontrollable urges of the instinctual life, i.e., human Nature (the horizontal) and the action of controlling and guiding the instincts performed by the mind or spirit (the vertical).
 In some cases, reason and moral rules oppress and limit the vital impulse; in others, life turns common sense and reason upside down.
 How are we to get by?

 The human search for unity

-The human search for unity (be it the idea of a God or the unifying theories of science) is always counterbalanced by the multifarious aspect of Nature and by the unforeseeable evolution of life.
-The infinite variety of our world may find a temporary synthesis under the unifying action of the spiritual mind which then must always necessarily open up again to the endless aspects of the world.
+The human search for unity (be it the idea of a God or the unifying theories of science) is always counterbalanced by the multifarious aspect of Nature.
+The infinite variety of our world may find a temporary synthesis under the unifying action of the spiritual mind which then must always necessarily open up again to the multiform and ever-changing aspect of physical reality and life evolution.
+This is what science constantly does.
+This is what every human being does when, based upon the experience, he changes his ideas of reality.

 Emotional drives and ethical rules

-The sign of equivalence between opposites (the square form) suggests to attribute one and the same value to our Nature and to what instead characterizes us as the human species, namely intellect and reason in order to avoid or minimize conflicts between emotional drives and ethical rules; internal imbalances that end up being projected onto the external world to create friction and conflict between individuals and between individuals and their environment.
+The sign of equivalence between opposites (the square form) suggests to attribute one and the same value to our nature and to what instead characterizes us as the human species, namely intellect and reason in order to avoid or minimize conflicts between emotional drives and ethical rules; internal imbalances that end up being projected onto the external world to create friction and conflicts between individuals and between individuals and their environment.

 How rare and precious are instead those moments in which we see and understand the reasons of both parts of ourselves, when we manage to expand the space of our consciousness to such an extent as to contemplate all the diversity present within us as a dynamic unity.